Playground Planning

 The Classic Playground Aesthetic

-In this step, it is vital to consider the surrounding features and areas.
+In this step, it is vital to consider the surrounding landscape and area.
 Is there a distinct landmark or something unique about your location or city?
 Then a custom design might be the right solution for you.

 Please also consider placing site amenities for observing groups of parents to sit and relax.
 Excitement and play can tire little legs out, and somewhere to recharge batteries, get a hug, or eat packed lunches is always a good idea.